 Tasking Manager 3

-This guide describes the current version of the Tasking Manager.
-If the user interface of the version you use looks different from the one described here then you should consult the manual for the previous version
+If the user interface of the version you use looks different from the one described here then you should consult our version overview

 The HOT OSM Tasking Manager is a tool that coordinates many people mapping a specific geographic area in OpenStreetMap.